Although this region was once known for its abundance of wildlife, current wildlife populations are greatly diminished.

 Find answers to frequently asked questions about science and wildlife.

-Want to know which wildlife species live on and around American Prairie Reserve?
+Want to know which wildlife species live on and around American Prairie?
 Download the